nixworks/public/news/2012/11/12/README.md

 ##### are killed
 ### [At least 38 police officers are killed in northern Kenya amid clashes with cattle rustlers. ](/news/2012/11/12/at-least-38-police-officers-are-killed-in-northern-kenya-amid-clashes-with-cattle-rustlers.md)
-_Context: Kenya, are killed_
+_Context: are killed, Kenya_

 ##### Wade Davis
 ### ["Into the Silence" by Wade Davis, a biography of George Mallory wins the 2012 Samuel Johnson Prize for Non Fiction. ](/news/2012/11/12/into-the-silence-by-wade-davis-a-biography-of-george-mallory-wins-the-2012-samuel-johnson-prize-for-non-fiction.md)
-_Context: Wade Davis, Samuel Johnson Prize, George Mallory_
+_Context: Wade Davis, George Mallory, Samuel Johnson Prize_

 ##### Abu Qatada
 ### [Muslim cleric Abu Qatada will be released on bail after winning an appeal against deportation from the United Kingdom to Jordan.
 The UK government says it will appeal against the ruling. ](/news/2012/11/12/muslim-cleric-abu-qatada-will-be-released-on-bail-after-winning-an-appeal-against-deportation-from-the-united-kingdom-to-jordan-the-uk-gove.md)